Questions about GDPR-compliance of ADAS and Autonomous Driving

 The future of Data Privacy for Autonomous Vehicles: Our Opinion

-Data privacy should be implemented from the beginning of AV development since personal data is collected and processed through all phases of the life cycle.
-This is quite a challenge due to the technological complexity of all involved components.
-Hence, the later privacy principles are applied, the more time and money it will cost.
+Data privacy must be a fundamental aspect of AV development from the start, as personal data is collected and processed throughout the entire life cycle of the vehicle.
+This poses a significant challenge due to the technology's complexity.
+The longer privacy principles are delayed, the more costly it becomes.

-Data protection and personal data were not considered a top priority until now since autonomous vehicles were mostly in the R&D phase.
-Now that AVs are getting closer to hit the roads, data privacy will become a much larger regulatory and security issue since terabytes of data will be collected, processed and stored.
-As a result, automotive companies will be exposed to massive attention by regulators and consumers.
+Until recently, data protection and personal privacy were not a primary concern for AVs, as they were primarily in the research and development phase.
+As AVs move closer to being on the road, data privacy will become a much more significant regulatory and security issue, as large amounts of data will be collected, processed, and stored.
+As a result, automotive companies will face increased scrutiny from regulators and consumers.

 Data privacy, along with safety, is one of the key factors that will determine consumer acceptance of autonomous vehicles.
 As AVs become more prevalent, public concerns about privacy will likely increase, similar to current concerns about advertising and video surveillance.
 In a society that prioritizes privacy, companies must prioritize privacy in order to attract and retain customers.